 - Advanced Rider Course (ARC)

 The BRC provides the student with basic formal instruction.
-After registering, you will receive an instructional email containing a coupon code to use to register free of charge for the "eCourse" on the Motorcycle Safety Foundation (MSF) website.
+After registering, you will receive an instructional email used to register free of charge for the “Basic” eCourse on the Motorcycle Safety Foundation (MSF) website.
 MSF and the Nebraska DMV require the eCourse to be successfully completed prior to attending the BRC.
 It takes approximately 3 hours to complete and introduces the student to rudimentary riding concepts, managing risk, and motorcycle operation.
 Once you pass the eCourse (minimum score of 80%), print your certificate and bring it to your scheduled class.
 The BRC consists of 6 hours of classroom instruction and 10 hours of riding activity, which take place over one weekend.
 We provide the training motorcycle.
 Successful completion of the BRC waives the requirement to take the Nebraska DMV written examination and road test.
 It qualifies the student for the Motorcycle Endorsement "M" on their operator's license.

 This class is designed for riders who already have basic skills.
 Similar to the BRC, except speeds are higher and you must provide your own motorcycle.
 This is an excellent refresher course for practicing and renewing riding skills.
 This course includes an informal classroom component for discussing safety concepts based upon past riding experiences and current knowledge.
 It is a one-day, approximate eight-hour course, consisting of three hours of classroom activity and five hours of riding activities.
-When you register for the BRC2, you will receive an email containing a coupon code that you will use to register free of charge for the 'Street Strategies eCourse' on the MSF website.
+When you register for the BRC2, you will receive an email used to register free of charge for the “”Street Strategies” eCourse on the MSF website.
 The Nebraska DMV requires the MSF eCourse to be successfully completed prior to attending class.
 The BRC2 includes a written examination and a riding evaluation, which, if successfully completed, qualifies the student for a license waiver yielding an "M" endorsement, upon approval of the Nebraska DMV.

 The ARC is designed for the experienced rider who has basic skills and possess an endorsement.
 It would be a follow-on course to the BRC2 or BRC where the rider uses their own motorcycle.
 The course consists of two parts; an approximate two-hour classroom session and a five-hour riding portion.
 There is not an eCourse but riders would benefit from taking the Street Strategies eCourse prior to completing the ARC.